NextCenturyCorporation/MCS/webenabled/README.md

 ### Pyinstaller

+Please note:
-Please note: Your python virtual environment must be installed in this folder (`venv/` is inside `webenabled/`) and activated.
+- Your python virtual environment must be installed in this folder (`venv/` is inside `webenabled/`) and activated.
+- Packages for Windows must be built on Windows.

 #### Linux and Mac